 Protect your ears this summer.

 Hearing aids are an important investment in your well-being.
-If you wear them keep these important tips in mind during the summer months, or year-round if you live in a warm climate.
+If you wear them, keep these important tips in mind during the summer months or year-round if you live in a warm climate.
+When you apply sunscreen, watch out for your hearing aids.
+Their outer shell is plastic, so the chemicals in the cream or spray can affect them.

 Are you heading to summer music festival or concert?
 Perhaps your loved one is?
-If it will be loud, it’s important to be aware of the dangers of hearing damage.
-In open-air settings where the atmosphere is more open than an indoor environment, people are often unaware of the dangers to their ears.
+If it will be loud, be aware of the dangers of hearing damage.
+In outdoor settings where the atmosphere is more open than an indoor environment, people are often unaware of the dangers to their ears.
 This is important for everyone – not just those with hearing loss!

 Rule of thumb: If you have to shout to make yourself heard, your ears are under strain.
 Consider wearing hearing protection such as earplugs, and take regular breaks from the loud environment.

 Excessive heat is harmful for hearing aids and their accessories, so it’s important to keep them cool.
-Avoid leaving them in your car for any length of time, and always keep them out of direct sunlight.
+Avoid leaving them in your car for any length of time in warmer weather, and always keep them out of direct sunlight.

 Note than when flying with hearing aids, you may wear your devices, including through security and on the plane.
 So keep them switched on as you travel – they’ll help you hear any important announcements.